DBBrowne/obtuse-code-challenge-binary-search-walk/README.md

 #### Performance
 A summary:
 - Node does respectably, excellent given how easy it is to use.
-- Python starts to struggle at the larger input sizes, but handles increases in the maximum score better than Node does, retaining similar execution times when the limit on each member of the input moves from 1e6 to 1e9.
+- Python is admirably fast with small data sets, but starts to struggle at the larger input sizes.
 - Rust is a compiled language, designed for speed, so dominates.
 For a low level language, it is very easy to work with, with an excellent and extremely helpful compiler.
 > Obviously, execution speeds are hardware dependant.
 > Trying to optimise execution time in Node, beyond choosing a better algorithm, is largely [an exercise in futility](https://gist.github.com/coolaj86/2310b00d6eebb3f752f4ca803f1423d1).
 Execution times can vary widely following apparently unrelated changes in code which appear to modify how the v8 JIT decides to compile the code.

+> There's a good argument that we should not be mutating the inputs in any of these solutions, but instead creating local copies of the sorted arrays in each case.
+There original question made no specification here, so as long as we're consistent, sorting the original array is deemed acceptable as the point here is to compare solutions.

 > 23/03/22 : There must be an error in the binary search implementations in python and rust.
 I currently have COVID, so have probably missed something obvious.